 Of course, the added complication is that CDs can range in functional capability from an internet connected gateway device (running a standard operating system and closely resembling the traditional IT devices such as desktops and laptops); to single function devices, running bare metal (no operating system).
 The location and function of a CD must also be considered when defining an appropriate security characteristic.
 For example, a simple connected temperature sensor used to monitor a domestic property will have one risk profile, however take that same device and use it to monitor the temperature in an industrial greenhouse the risk profile will change.
 It is these characteristics of CDs that, in our experience, separate them from IT and why we may need to make a few changes to our business and technical processes to efficiently administrate CDs as they continue to permeate all aspects of our lives.

-To download the full paper please complete the short form below*:
+To download the full paper please click the link below: